 About BroadbandNow Data

 Data for the BroadbandNow Pricing Study comes from publicly available plan data from more than 2,000 internet service providers from Q2 of 2019.
 We defined broadband internet as a residential provider plan with at least 25Mbps download and 3Mbps upload speeds, wired broadband as cable, fiber, and DSL technologies, and non-satellite broadband as cable, fiber, DSL, and fixed wireless technologies.
 Coverage was based on what providers have reported on their most recent FCC Form 477 at the census block level.
-If a provider has indicated that they have coverage in census block, we assume that all of the provider’s national plans are also available in that given block.
+If a provider has indicated that they have coverage in a census block, we assume that all of the provider’s national plans are also available in that given block.
 Plan pricing is based on the regular monthly rate offered.
 Promotional rates are only considered if that is the only advertised price publicly available.